Aliases for EDN2 Gene

 GeneCards Summary for EDN2 Gene

 EDN2 (Endothelin 2) is a Protein Coding gene.
-Diseases associated with EDN2 include streptococcal meningitis and aortic disease.
-Among its related pathways are Signaling by GPCR and Interleukin receptor SHC signaling.
+Diseases associated with EDN2 include Aortic Disease and Streptococcal Meningitis.
+Among its related pathways are Peptide ligand-binding receptors and Interleukin-3, 5 and GM-CSF signaling.
 GO annotations related to this gene include hormone activity.
 An important paralog of this gene is EDN3.

 UniProtKB/Swiss-Prot for EDN2 Gene